Sudonuma/glaucoma-detection/README.md

 python main.py
 ```

-6. When asked about wandb API key please copy and paste the token I included in the email.
-Note that the Token will be deleted in 2/3 days, if you need more time please do not hesitate to contact me.

 > Note : If you would like to only validate and infer a model you can run this command `python main.py --validate_only True`.

 ## Data